Physics-Lee/2018_Fall_C_Programming_Language_USTC/README.md

-Before entering college, the only thing I knew is how to insert a graph to Microsoft Word or how to do sorting in Microsoft Excel.
+Before entering college, the only thing I knew was how to insert a graph to Microsoft Word or how to do sorting in Microsoft Excel.
 I came to USTC in 2018-09 and studied C in 2018 FA.
 My teacher was Weibing Gu (顾为兵) and we usually called her 'Grandma Gu'.
 Thank her a lot for bringing me into the gate of programming.